Penn & Teller's Cruel Tricks for Dear Friends: Demon from Hell

 Said to be Penn's favorite clip, this trick makes fun of the then-popular claim by Fundamentalist Christians that many popular albums, movies, and TV shows contained backwards messages (referred to as backmasking).
 Penn says "this is obviously hysterical grandstanding.
 Use your head!
 If backwards masking really worked, Ozzy Osbourne would be the Prime Minister of England!"
 The magician is then asked to claim that he has found a backwards masking technique in a show hosted by an unnamed Televangelist.
 The victim is asked to put some money on it.
 The magician pauses the tape, and then is supposed to pretend to play the film backwards.
 In actuality, the magician just presses the "play" button.
 The footage starts to play in reverse.
 The preacher starts to say all manner of Satanic messages such as "Satan is our Lord" and "The screams of torture are the music of my dance".
-This trick was done to seemingly poke fun at televangelists like Jim Bakker and Jimmy Swaggart.
+This trick was done to seemingly poke fun at televangelists like Jim Bakker, Paul & Jan Crouch, and Jimmy Swaggart.